 FSHD is the only provider of housing for very low-income families in high-opportunity suburban New Jersey towns, close to good jobs, top-notch schools, green open space and safe neighborhoods.
 The majority of our residents come to their new homes from urban areas plagued by generations of concentrated poverty, such as nearby Camden, so FSHD provides education and social services support to help with the transition.

 Research has shown that a child living in a high-opportunity town like Mount Laurel will grow up to earn DOUBLE the income of a young person from Camden.
-They are also:
+They are also more likely to:

 • Avoid teen pregnancy and being a single parent

 • Live in better neighborhoods as adults (multi-generational benefits).

 Low-income families who move to high-opportunity towns like Mount Laurel also reported feeling HAPPIER and SAFER.
 They are less likely to suffer from:

 FSHD’s work has been hailed for providing a national model for ending generational cycles of poverty.
 Princeton University’s research book Climbing Mount Laurel praises our flagship development Ethel R. Lawrence Homes for offering a “pathway out of poverty.”
 To learn more, click here.